peterhry/peterhrynkow.com/_posts/2025-02-01-schema-driven-platforms.md

 categories: [ai, architecture]
 ---

 I've spent the last several months building a multi-tenant SaaS platform from scratch.
 The kind where every customer needs slightly different data models, different forms, different workflows.
-The kind that, done wrong, turns into an unmaintainable mess of `if customer === 'acme'` branches.
+The kind that, done wrong, turns into an unmaintainable mess of `if (tenant.type === 'yoga_studio')` branches.

 Early on, I made a decision that shaped everything that followed: **JSON Schema would be the single source of truth for validation, UI generation, and runtime behavior.** Not just for API validation.
 For *everything*.